The shift we're making

-The UK Stewardship Code was published in July 2010, and it aims to improve the way investors and companies communicate and work together.
-The Code sets out principles of good practice that the Financial Reporting Council (FRC) believes investors should aim for when engaging with companies.
+The UK Stewardship Code 2020 is a substantial revision of the 2012 edition, and came into effect 1st January 2020.
+The code aims to improve the way investors and companies communicate and work together, setting out principles of good practice that the Financial Reporting Council (FRC) believes investors should aim for when engaging with companies.

 Is Royal London a signatory of the UK Stewardship Code?